zulfnore/styles-twentyfourteen/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix: Rename settings and groups to be consistent with other Styles TwentyXX plugins.
+* New: Move Featured Content settings to 2014 Featured Content group.

 = 1.0.2 =
-* Added options for Active menu styles
+* New: Options for Active menu styles

 = 1.0.1 =
-* Added more controls to Featured Content section - addressing the missed Title font and color options
+* New: More controls to Featured Content section - addressing the missed Title font and color options
-* Fine tuned the controls for better separation of elements targeted.
+* Fix: Fine tuned the controls for better separation of elements targeted.

 = 1.0.0 =
 * Initial public release.

 == Upgrade Notice ==

-* Fix: (Minor) Remove notices that would display in wp-admin if `WP_DEBUG` were enabled.
+= 1.0.3 =
+* Fix: Rename settings and groups to be consistent with other Styles TwentyXX plugins.
+* New: Move Featured Content settings to 2014 Featured Content group.